barchart/barchart-jenkins-tester/ecosystem/readme.md

 *Legend:*
 ```
-*  - Releasable, has assocated Jenkins build job
+*  - Releasable, has associated Jenkins build job
-+  - Submodule only, releasable only with parent
++  - Submodule releasable only with parent, no associated Jenkins build job
-X  - Not releasable / no dependent projects, only provides submodule
+X  - Not releasable, no associated Jenking build job
-     grouping for convenient local Maven builds
 D  - Directory only, not a Maven project
 () - Project dependencies
 [] - Parent (if not directly under)